When you think of modern and trendy cities, Saskatoon, Saskatchewan doesn’t usually come to mind. But maybe it should.

 With a population of roughly 323,000 people, Saskatoon is the fastest-growing city in Canada.
 I was quickly discovering the reasons why Canadians would want to come here.

-Finding Quirky Fun in Saskatoon
+Finding Quirky, Fun Things To Do in Saskatoon

 I had a secret weapon in my efforts to explore Saskatoon – my friend Kat, who moved here a couple years back and was able to guide me to some of the city’s best spots.
 As we headed out for a day of city exploration, we passed by a KFC with some amusing signage that I feel compelled to share.
 KehFC!
 Those wacky Canadians…